 Every Sunday, hit up the The School at Jaya One for a day of family fun.
 Activities differ from week to week but you can expect clowns, food and free reign...

 Latest kids’ features

-The best child-friendly restaurants and cafés in KL
+The best dim sum for kids in KL

 The best child-friendly restaurants in KL

 Simple and unpretentious, with its menu handwritten on the chalkboard wall of the café (this particular feature has its good points and bad), Antipodean serves up delicious food with a touch of home.
 Choose from the mains or the luscious cakes or indulge in their all-day breakfast menu.
 Despite not having a children’s menu, the café does have a range of items that should appeal to kids: The porridge with honey and banana and the banana pancakes will definitely please finicky young palates.
 If the portions are too big, just talk to the staff and they will shrink them accordingly.
 The café has recently grown to include four outlets (with new premises at Mid Valley and Atria Damansara) but we’re confining our recommendation to the Bangsar and Menara Tan & Tan outlets.
 These have cosy kiddie areas, equipped with toys, little tables and a television showing cartoons.
 At the Bangsar café, even Fido is welcome to join the family’s brunch.